-Physical and Occupational Therapy is covered for members when recommended by a medical provider to address a specific condition, deficit, or dysfunction, which impacts activities of daily living, safety, balance, and pain, and limits one's function.
+Physical, Speech, and Occupational Therapy is covered for members when recommended by a medical provider to address a specific condition, deficit, or dysfunction, which impacts activities of daily living, safety, balance, and pain, and limits one's function.

 Also refer to Clinical Medical Policies "Outpatient Rehab Therapies (Physical and Occupational) for Member with Special Needs, and "Outpatient Speech Therapy for Members with Special Needs," for coverage and criteria information specific to neurodevelopment disorders.
-Prior authorization is required.